Burhan-Ahmed/StayEase-FrontEnd/README.md

 # CaseStudy
-A Full fledged Website as Final Project as my Last Internship Task
+A Full-fledged Website as a Final Project for Internship

 ![alt text](src/assets/home.png)